-When you are running late for a flight, you will be glad you learned the word for airport.
+When you are running late for a flight, you will be glad you learned the word for the airport.

-If you plan on doing any train travel, knowing the word for train station can help you get the directions you need.
+If you plan on doing any train travel, knowing the word for the train station can help you get the directions you need.
 Similarly, learning the word for bus station can help you find the desired station rather than standing around on the street frantically trying to wave down 10-ton vehicles.

-If you have a shopping bug (and who doesn’t?) knowing the word for market will help you find your next great souvenir.
+If you have a shopping bug (and who doesn’t?) knowing the word for the market will help you find your next great souvenir.
 It is important to note, however, that in different languages, there may be different words for food markets, clothing markets, etc.